By Nancy Armitage (includes guests, visitors, & clubs)

 (SMR) Huntington Mansion San Marino Ranch in Calif.,

-(PAR) Paris Mansion’s of Arabella D. Huntington or Hotel Bristol or Hotel Ritz, Paris, France
+(PAR) Paris Mansion’s of Arabella D. Huntington on rue Gabriel and Eylsses and the 2nd Mansion on Lubeck or Hotel Bristol or Hotel Ritz, Paris, France

-(Chat B.) Chateau Beauregard with Ebat Belle Horse Stable La Celle-Saint Cloud, Paris, France.
-H.E. and Arabella Huntington leased for 10 yrs between 1913-1923 from Baron Maurice de Forest.
+(Chat B.) Chateau Beauregard with Ebat Belle Horse Stable address: La Celle-Saint Cloud, Paris, France.
+H.E. & Arabella Huntington leased the chateau for 10 yrs between 1913-1923 from Baron Maurice de Forest.

-Beverages: Homemade Root beer (SMR), San Marino Ranch Lemonade, & Southern Sweet Tea (No.2 & SMR), Orange Pekoe Tea (Combination of Ceylon Tea & India tea), Southern Sweet Tea (ADH), Sparkling Ranch Lemonade (SMR), Homemade Root Beer (SMR), Root beer Float, Sarsaparilla Drink (SMR), Apollinaris Water (SMR, & No. 2), Ginger Ale – (HEH’s favorite), Apollinaris Lemonade (SMR & No. 2), Mrs. Leslie Huntington Refreshing Drink 1914 – [Minted Lemonade] (PAS), Mont Blanc Punch (Huntington Hotel -1914)
+Beverages: Homemade Root Beer (SMR), San Marino Ranch Lemonade (SMR), & Southern Sweet Tea (No.2 & SMR), Orange Pekoe Tea (Combination of Ceylon Tea & India tea), Southern Sweet Tea (ADH), Sparkling Ranch Lemonade (SMR), Root beer Float, Sarsaparilla Drink (SMR), Apollinaris Water (SMR, & No. 2), Ginger Ale – (HEH’s favorite), Apollinaris Lemonade (SMR & No. 2), Mrs. Leslie Huntington Refreshing Drink 1914 – [Minted Lemonade] (PAS), Mont Blanc Punch (Huntington Hotel -1914)

 Huntington Libations: (Invoice 1919 – No. 2 Huntington Mansion): 4 cases Sas Brandy (No. 2), 6 bottles white rock water (mineral water), 3 bottles Jamaican Rum (No 2), 1 case N. Green Crème de Menthe (No. 2), 3 jars Miss North Brandied Peaches (No. 2), 300 Vernon [gin], 1 case Qts.
 Still Poland (Poland Water) 1 dz. white Rock water.
 Signed by Angus McGillivray (Huntington Head or 1st Butler at No. 2) Document: HEH Coll.
 HEH 38/11 uncat (NY House Bills 1919); Libations list of HEH 1915 SMR

-Punch: Roman Punch (SF, & No 2), French Champagne Punch (SMRI-RR Car), Roman Punch (No. 2, SF, & Huntington Menus) , Wine Punch (SMR and California Club HEH, Garden Party Punch,
+Punch: Roman Punch (SF, & No. 2), French Champagne Punch (SMRI-RR Car), Roman Punch (No. 2, SF, & Huntington Menus) , Wine Punch (SMR & California Club HEH, Garden Party Punch,

-Huntington Soups: French Onion Soup (Par), Carrot Soup, Parisian Split Pea soup with Ham), Salmon Bisque, Consommé Royale (No.2) , Southern Ham Hock & Okra soup (SMR) , Corn Chowder, Mulligatawny Soup (No.2 & Oneonta, NY- a Indian curry soup ), Oyster Stew (No.2), Cream of Asparagus Soup (No. 2), Mexican Albondigas Soup (LA), Pumpkin Soup (SMR), Southern Gumbo Soup (ADH), Bouillon or Tomato Bouillon or Beef Bouillon (Calif.
-Club), Homestead Brooklyn Red Clam Chowder (TN), New England Clam Chowder, Green Turtle Soup (No 2. & SF) Mock Turtle Soup, California Crab Soup, Lobster Bisque (SMR, SF, Huntington clubs) Homemade Chicken Soup with Noodles or Rice, (SMR): Consommé Royale (No. 2) Parisian Mushroom Soup (Chat B., Paris, & SMR), Artichoke Bisque (SF), Asparagus Soup (SMR & No.2), Corn Chowder (SMR), French Onion Soup (Parisian Mansion- ADH in the early 1900’s), Southern Chicken Gumbo (ADH –New Orleans school), Christmas Oyster Stew (No. 2), Potage a la Tortue –Turtle Soup (No. 2, SF, & SMR) Spinach Soup (SMR), Irish Lamb Stew (SMR), Turkey & Barley Soup (SMR), Beef & Barley Soup (SMR), Mexican Albondigas Soup (Los Angeles favorite – Mexican Meatball soup), Mexican Tortilla Soup (Mission Inn, Riverside, Christmas 1924), “Potage St. Germain” (HEH & ADH soup they had Hotel Bristol in Paris on their honeymoon (Split Pea soup with Cream), French “Bisque de Ecrevisse” – Crabmeat Bisque (SF -SPRR Co.
+Huntington Soups: French Onion Soup (Par), Carrot Soup, Parisian Soup St. Germain- Split Pea soup with Ham (Hotel Bristol -Paris), Salmon Bisque, Consommé Royale (No.2) , Southern Ham Hock & Okra soup (SMR &TN) , Corn Chowder, Mulligatawny Soup (No.2 & Oneonta, NY- a Indian curry soup ), Oyster Stew (No.2), Cream of Asparagus Soup (No. 2 & Oneonta and SMR), Mexican Albondigas Soup (SMR & LA), Pumpkin Soup (SMR), Southern Gumbo Soup (ADH), Bouillon or Tomato Bouillon or Beef Bouillon (Calif.
+Club), Homestead Brooklyn Red Clam Chowder (TN), New England Clam Chowder (No 2), Green Turtle Soup (No 2. & SF) Mock Turtle Soup, California Crab Soup (SF), Lobster Bisque (SMR, SF, Huntington clubs) Homemade Chicken Soup with Noodles or Rice, (SMR): Consommé Royale (No. 2) Parisian Mushroom Soup (Chat B., Paris, & SMR), Artichoke Bisque (SF & SMR), Asparagus Soup (SMR & No.2), Corn Chowder (SMR), French Onion Soup (Parisian Mansion- ADH in the early 1900’s), Southern Chicken Gumbo (ADH –New Orleans school), Christmas Oyster Stew (No. 2), Potage a la Tortue –Turtle Soup (No. 2, SF, & SMR) Spinach Soup (SMR), Irish Lamb Stew (SMR), Turkey & Barley Soup (SMR), Beef & Barley Soup (SMR), Mexican Albondigas Soup (Los Angeles favorite – Mexican Meatball soup), Mexican Tortilla Soup (Mission Inn, Riverside, Christmas 1924), “Potage St. Germain” (HEH & ADH soup they had Hotel Bristol in Paris on their honeymoon (Split Pea soup with Cream), French “Bisque de Ecrevisse” – Crabmeat Bisque (SF -SPRR Co.
 1898 SF Huntington Nob Hill Mansion), Corn & Clam Chowder (Corn they grew on the SMR), Cold Avocado Soup (Jonathan Club downtown LA -there was an Avocado Grove on the SMR), Lobster Bisque (Jonathan Club, No. 2 & TN)

-Savory Vegetables & Savory Condiments: Dill Pickles, Southern-style pickles, Pickled Vegetables, Bread & Butter Pickles, Pickled Okra (SMR), Pickled Carrots, Pickled beets, Queen Pickles (No. 2 & SMR) Document: HEH Coll.
+Savory Vegetables & Savory Condiments: Dill Pickles, Southern-style pickles, Pickled Vegetables (SMR), Bread & Butter Pickles (No 2), Pickled Okra (SMR), Pickled Carrots, Pickled beets, Queen Pickles (No. 2 & SMR) Document: HEH Coll.
 HEH 38/6 [Huntington Mansion inventory book at SMR] Huntington Library, San Marino, Calif., HEH Coll.
 8/9 uncat (SMR grocery lists), Huntington club menus & other Huntington menus, Southern Pacific Railroad and Shipping Co. annual banquet dinner menus (16 courses) 1800’s in San Francisco, CA.

 “Orange Blossom Cocktail ‘‘ (1916) made with Curacao (orange liqueur), Gin or vodka, Orange juice, orange bitters, & champagne (opt.).
 1916 Pacific Mail Steamship Menu Document: HEH Coll.
 HEH Eph E41 H.E.
 Huntington Menu Collection Huntington Lib.
 San Marino, CA– Pacific Mail Steamship was owned by Southern Pacific Co. /HEH & ADH had stock in)